 Problem: While this is a clear statement of your personal opinion that people could potentially disagree with (which is good for an argumentative thesis statement), it lacks context and does not really tell the reader what to expect from your essay.

 Now that you know how to write the perfect thesis statement for your essay, you might be interested in our free grammar checker, the Wordvice AI Proofreader.
-And after drafting your manuscript, thesis, or dissertation, be sure to get academic editing services before submission to journals for publication.
+And after drafting your academic papers, be sure to get proofreading that includes manuscript editing, thesis editing, or dissertation editing services before submitting your work to journals for publication.